 Spinal degeneration is part of the normal aging process.
 As we spend more time on this earth, our spine is subject to the same effects of gravity as the wrinkles on our skin.

 It is clear through research that age is a risk factor for LBP, particularly increasing between ages 30 to 60.1,4 Your perception of a naturally aging spine can change how you feel about your lower back.
+A great way to reverse the aging process with anti-aging supplements like NMN bulk powder.

 Just because your MRI says you have a disc herniation or your x-ray shows arthritis in your spine does not mean you will be doomed for life.
 Join the club – you are getting older!
 In one study, researchers took MRIs of two groups of patients with sciatica (intense nerve pain in the leg).
 Firstly, only 68% of those who reported disabling LBP had presence of disc herniation whereas a striking 88% of those who didn’t report disabling LBP had a herniation.
 This shows that disabling LBP did not correlate to a worse MRI result.
 Secondly, they found that reports of disabling LBP WITHOUT a disc herniation on MRI caused WORSE perception of recovery 1 year later than an ACTUAL herniation without disabling LBP.